priverop/priverop.github.io/content/pages/cv.md

 ## Who am I?

-I'm Pablo, a Tech Lead with over 10 years of experiencie leading and building projects.
+I'm Pablo, a Tech Lead with over 10 years of experience leading and building projects.

 I’m a generalist by nature with a minimalist mindset.
 I focus on removing waste, automation and prioritizing what's really important.